kiwicom/orbit/packages/orbit-components/src/Toast/README.md

 import { ToastRoot, createToast } from "@kiwicom/orbit-components/lib/Toast";
 ```

-It's better to use ToastRoot once at the root of your application with your other context providers and you can use `createToast` from anywhere after
+It's better to use ToastRoot once at the root of your application with your other context providers and you can use `createToast` from anywhere after.
+The `createToast` function accepts two arguments.
+The first is required and is the message to be displayed on the toast.
+The second is an object with an `icon` key that receives the icon to be rendered on the toast.

 ```jsx
 import React from "react";